|

 Coming Soon! have a short article up discussing how Dwayne "The Rock" and Karl Urban (The Lord of the Rings, The Bourne Supremacy, The Chronicles of Riddick) will both be staring in the new DOOM movie.
 Here's a snippet:

 "When dealing with alien demons, Grimm is forced to cross paths with the organization responsible for his parents' deaths.
 In the game, the story is set at a Mars space station, where an aerospace conglom is conducting secret experiments when something unleashes a demonic force that threatens to overtake the facility."
+For the rest of the details make sure to give the full article a read as it's not a bad one.

 News for Sun, 12 Sep 2004 08:41:08 +0000